ronitrao222o/data-backend-api/README.md

 - Modular CRUD-based design
 - Pagination metadata included in API responses

+## Design Decisions

+- Used FastAPI for its lightweight structure and automatic OpenAPI documentation.
+- Chose SQLite for simplicity and easy local development.
+- Implemented pagination to prevent large payload responses.
+- Added filtering endpoints to keep API flexible and scalable.
+- Separated CRUD logic from API routes to maintain clean architecture.

 ## How to Run
 ```bash
 pip install -r requirements.txt